Eschatologue/CM_wiki/docs/spells/5th-level.md

 You can end the spell early by using an :rsc-action: **Action** to dismiss it.
 A *remove curse*, *greater restoration*, or *wish* spell also ends it.

-***At Higher Levels.*** When you cast this spell using a spell slot of 7th or 8th level, the duration is 1 year.
-When you cast this spell using a spell slot of 9th level, the spell lasts until it is ended by one of the spells mentioned above.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 7th or 8th level, the duration is 1 year.
+When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 9th level, the spell lasts until it is ended by one of the spells mentioned above.

 ### Greater Restoration
 *5th-level abjuration*